 L. Lamar Wilson

 L. LAMAR WILSON’s cross-genre work centers the voices and experiences of black, brown, and indigenous folk thriving in the rural South despite white nationalist terror.
 His native Marianna, just 65 miles west of Tallahassee off Interstate 10, often serves as the Yoknapatawpha where his speakers contemplate cross-cultural intimacies.
 After nearly 18 years of award-winning editing in several of the nation’s top newsrooms, including The New York Times and The Washington Post, and faculty appointments at Davidson College, The University of Alabama, and Wake Forest University, Wilson returns to the Big Bend to expand on documentary impulses that have produced poetry, nonfiction and scholarly prose, musical theater, and film.
 He’s the author of Sacrilegion—the 2012 selection for the Carolina Wren Press Poetry Series, an Independent Publishers Group bronze medalist, and a Thom Gunn Award finalist—and co-author of Prime: Poetry and Conversation (Sibling Rivalry P, 2014), with Phillip B. Williams, Rickey Laurentiis, Saeed Jones, and Darrel Alejandro Holnes.
 The Gospel Truth, a musical adaptation of Sacrilegion, was performed in Miami and Tallahassee, the latter time with a troupe that honors artists who, like Wilson, are neurodiverse or live with physical differences.
 The Changing Same, a collaboration with Rada Film Group that aired in PBS’s POV Shorts series, won the Reel Sisters of the Diaspora Best Documentary Award and a special jury prize at the New Orleans Film Festival.
-Vinyl nominated the poem featured in the film, “Resurrection Sunday,” for a Pushcart Prize.
+Vinyl nominated the poem featured in the film, “Resurrection Sunday,” for a Pushcart Prize; in 2021, Oxford American nominated "Quare" for the prize as well.

-Publications, Stage Productions, Film
+Publications, Film, Stage Productions

 POETRY